santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 | summarize count() by Servicelevel,ServiceOfferingLevel1,ServiceOfferingLevel2
 ```

-- Create a temporary SIE report in [Case triage tool](https://casetriage.azurewebsites.net/) to keep track of Case Assignment(We have seen zombie cases that hasn't MET SLA if there is no Case owner assigned after marking it as SIE)
+- Create a temporary SIE report in [Case triage tool](https://casetriage.azurewebsites.net/) to keep track of Case Assignment(We have seen zombie cases that hasn't MET SLA if there is no Case owner assigned after marking it as SIE).
+It gets updated every 4 hours so keep checking it periodically.

 Ex: